Space-Paragon1/virtual-therapy-chatbot/README.md

 ## Features

 - User Registration: Users can create an account by providing their username, password, full name, age, email, and date of birth.
 They can also upload a profile picture during registration.
-- User Login: Registered users can log in to access the chat interface and other features.
+- User Login: Registered users can access the chat interface and other features.
 - Chat Interface: Users can engage in a conversation with the virtual therapist.
 The application utilizes OpenAI's language model to generate responses based on user input and provide assistance on mental health-related topics.
 - Profile Dashboard: Users can view their profile information, including their username, email, age, date of birth, and profile picture.
 - Logout: Users can securely log out from their account.